 No surface can be made perfectly flat.
 Right?
 It’s next to impossible to make a perfectly flat surface.
-We have to have some tolerance on how flat a surface should be.
+We have to have some tolerance for how flat a surface should be.
 That tolerance is called flatness tolerance.
 Let’s learn more about flatness tolerance in this article.

 What Is Flatness Tolerance?

 When a surface is perfectly flat ( Theoretical), all surface points should rest on the same plane.
 In practice, this is not possible.
 That is why most of the engineering drawings specify flatness tolerance.
-That means that how much deviation is allowed for the surface to deviate with respect to its perfectly flat form.
+That means how much deviation is allowed for the surface to deviate with respect to its perfectly flat form.

 Since perfect flatness is not possible, flatness tolerance is specified on drawings so that the part can be flat enough to function properly.
 If any part is way out of the specified flatness tolerance, it may not be accepted in production as it may not fulfill the purpose.

 When flatness tolerance is specified on top of any dimensional tolerance, then the flatness tolerance is always less than the dimensional tolerance.

-Flatness is the 3D version of straightness tolerance and need to be measured all across the specified surface.
+Flatness is the 3D version of straightness tolerance and needs to be measured all across the specified surface.

 Must Read: GD&T symbols with examples

 Flatness Tolerance Zone

 The flatness tolerance zone consists of two parallel planes that create the boundary within which all specified surface points should lie.

 Flatness Tolerance Drawing Callout

-Flatness can be specified with or without MMC or LMC modifier.
+Flatness can be specified with or without MMC or LMC modifiers.
 Below are two examples that show how the flatness tolerance symbol is specified with and without MMC.

 How to measure flatness?